Slip and Fall Banner

 400 N Walker Ave #130, Oklahoma City, OK

 Slip and fall injuries are a common occurrence in Oklahoma City.
-Occasionally, they are a freak accident, and nobody is to blame.
+Occasionally, there are slip-and-fall accidents, and nobody is to blame.
 On other occasions, however, your fall could be the fault of a third party.
 And if it is, you may be owed compensation.

-Hasbrook & Hasbrook are slip-and-fall injury lawyers who work with you to determine whether you have a viable case.
+Hasbrook & Hasbrook has an Oklahoma City slip and fall attorney who works with you to determine whether you have a viable case.
 We evaluate the facts surrounding your accident and then tell you if we believe you could be owed compensation.
-With our legal support, you may be able to win large cash payouts.
+With our legal support, you can focus on your health and well-being while they handle the legal aspects of your case, fighting to secure the compensation you deserve.

 The Leading Causes Of Slip And Fall Accidents In Oklahoma City

-Rarely do slip and fall accidents happen in Oklahoma City, isolation.
+Slip and fall accidents rarely happen in Oklahoma City without a cause.
 Often, there is a contributory factor.
 These include:

 What Damages Can You Claim In A Slip And Fall Accident?